 Black Prince Cirque / Warspite Lake is a fun hike to an intermittent pond.
 4.3 km loop with 90 m elevation gain.
 Note that this is avalanche terrain, so it is best to avoid this trail from late fall through early spring.
 Check with the parks visitor centre before heading out.

-Rawson Lake is one of my favorite summer trails, but it’s also a great fall/winter trail.
+Rawson Lake is a great fall/winter trail.
 You can hike or snowshoe here depending on how many people have been on the trail before you and how recently it has snowed.
 Start at Upper Kananaskis Lake parking lot, take the lakeshore trail until the first turnoff (there’s a map at the junction), turn left and head uphill to Rawson Lake.
 8 km return, 300 m elevation gain. *If there is snow on the mountains, do not cross the lake; significant avalanche danger exists.*

 What to Wear